Preventing a bridge over Emerald Bay is how it all started

 Plastic grocery bags banned in South Lake Tahoe

-Bi-state working group helps iron out new regional plan
+Bi-state working group helps strengthen and pass new Tahoe Regional Plan

 Protecting Tahoe’s shoreline – Judicial decision sets high standard for regulators